FabianoEger/tago-documentation/account.rst

 ********************
 Sharing your account
 ********************
 You can grant access to other users by adding them in your list at the Users Management section.
 These users should have a Tago account.
-Have in mind that when are adding users in your account, you will be granting complete access to all your dashboards, devices, buckets, actions and analysis.
+Have in mind that when you are adding users in your account, you will be granting complete access to all your dashboards, devices, buckets, actions and analysis.
 However, they will not be able to create Account-Tokens or to access any Account Settings information.

 | To add users in your account your should:
 | 1.
 Click on **Add new user** button;